 Indeed there are – based on the needs each service is seeking to meet.
 To find out what each one is like follow this link.

 Will I be asked to do anything during a service?

-All who have made a commitment to follow Jesus are welcome to take communion, whatever their denominational background.
-However if you would prefer not to do so you can come forward for a blessing, or simply remain in your seat.
+All who have made a commitment to follow Jesus and received Communion in another setting are welcome to receive Holy Communion, whatever their denominational background.
+The Church of England promotes Baptism as the primary way to express our faith and participate fully in the church family.
+However, if you are not ready to make this commitment or would prefer not to receive Communion you are most welcome to come forward for a blessing, or simply remain in your seat.
 Gluten free bread is available for those who require it.

 Do you collect money during services?

 We don’t take a collection at any of our services.
 Our members either give regularly through their bank or donate in the collection stand in the foyer.

 Can I bring my children?

 Yes please.
 Children are a very important part of our church’s life.
 We make special provision for them from 0 to Y6 at the 9.30am service.
 And for those in Y7-9 at 6.30pm.
 YF for Y10-13 meet after this service.
 Our weekly 4 O’clock Church is for those of every age.
 For more details on children and young people follow this link.